 The Bible condemned Gluttony as a sin, which leads the soul to die.
 And the body’s desire to over-consume can lead to the body passing with the soul.
 If excessive eating is called Gluttony, a sin, what about compulsive eating, a disease?
 Can we also call it Gluttony?
 Hoarding the food may be closer to being called Gluttony, which is denying the needy, buying more than you can consume, eating more than the belly can take, and eventually throwing it out is a waste of food, a wicked behavior, and it is a sin.

 Are all overweight a sinner?
 Is the love of food a sin?
 How can we justify that the people that love to eat are sinners?
-Love of money is the root of all evil!
+The love of money is the root of all evil!
 Is the love of food a root cause for people to be evil?
-Money can buy many things including food.
-Can the food buy many things or we are the ones that buys food and do not subdue it?
-Gluttony is not an easy subject to define as there are varieties of defense.
-If we base it totally on the Bible to get to the bottom of it, many Christians would say it leads to idolizing the food which is an overboard statement.
+Money can buy many things, including food.
+But buying more than you can consume and wasting is a sin, and money cannot absolve you from evil.
+Gluttony is not easy to define as there are various defenses.
+If we base it totally on the Bible to get to the bottom of it, many Christians would say it leads to idolizing the food, which is an overboard statement.

-Some Christians receive teachings that gluttony also leads to Idolatry or idol.
+Some Christians receive teachings that Gluttony also leads to Idolatry or idol.
 Do you think so?
 Let us check!

 Idolatry is worshiping an idol or cult image, a physical image, such as a statue or a person in place of God.
 In Abrahamic religions, namely Judaism, Christianity, and Islam, Idolatry connotes worshiping something or someone other than God as if it were God— Wikipedia.